mohit355/QR/README.md

 📸 Screenshot

-(Optional — add a screenshot of your UI)
+(Optional – add an image of your UI here)

-🧰 Contributing
+🤝 Contributing

 Contributions are welcome!

-Fork this repository
+Fork the repository

 Create a new branch: